opengeospatial/geoapi/branches/2.2.x/README.txt

              interfaces.
 The same example is shown for a range of tradeoffs from a simple immutable interface, through to data objects and finally objects with event notificaiton.

-  compliance A test suite for testing vendor implementations.

 ---------------------------------------------------------------------------------------------------
 How to build